596acres/urbanreviewer/plans/Manhattan/North Harlem III/index.md

 ---
 layout: plan
-title: "North Harlem III"
+title: North Harlem III
 permalink: index.html
+published: true
 ---

 The North Harlem III plan was adopted in 1992 and expires in 2032.
-It assigns public and semi-public uses to the site.
+It assigns public and semi-public uses to the plan area.